monmasson/pokemon/Readme.md

 When a makes a get request to the /pokemon route they will see an array of pokemon objects When a user makes a request to /pokemon/:name, a user will retrieve that pokemon by name When a user posts a form it will create a brand new pokemon, and then return the added pokemon

+Week 2 Day 2- Lab/HW Copy 2
+ADDED SEED ROUTE AND CLEAR ROUTES
+Assignment
+Add A Seed Route to Pokemon that adds the entire original pokemon array Add a Clear Route to Remove Pokemon from database